 K-A Bonnier International Fellows Program

-An exciting opportunity to earn two Master degrees at two highly esteemed business schools on two different continents – in just two years with a generous scholarship covering tuition fees and partial living costs.
+An exciting opportunity to earn two master's degrees at two highly esteemed business schools on two different continents – in just two years with a generous scholarship covering tuition fees and partial living costs.

 The K-A Bonnier International Fellows Program (KAB-IFP) combines master’s studies in management at the Stockholm School of Economics (SSE) and at the National University of Singapore (NUS).